-Furthermore, the Bank has a management estimate relating to model uncertainty amounting to DKK 98 million at end-2022.
+Finally, the Bank has a management estimate relating to model uncertainty amounting to DKK 59 million at end-2023.
 The Bank's rating models have historically shown an unintentional volatility in risk level adjustment via macroeconomic variables, and therefore an amount has been allocated to cover the increased risk.
-The development in 2022 (DKK +61 million) were also driven by a higher probability of default, which results in higher estimates.
-The method applied to calculate the estimate was retained in 2022 as it is believed to accurately reflect uncertainty associated with the model calculation.
+Developments in 2023 (DKK -39 million) were driven by a lower probability of default, which results in reduced estimates.
+The method applied to calculate the estimate was retained in 2023 as it is believed to accurately reflect uncertainty associated with the model calculation.